the1lab/1lab/src/Cat/Displayed/Cartesian/Discrete.lagda.md

 # Discrete fibrations

-A **discrete fibration** is a displayed category whose [fibres] are all _discrete categories_: thin, univalent groupoids.
-Since thin, univalent groupoids are sets, a discrete fibration over $\cB$ is an alternate way of encoding a presheaf over $\cB$, i.e., a functor
+A **discrete fibration** is a [[displayed category]] whose [[fibre categories]] are all _discrete categories_: thin, univalent groupoids.
+Since thin, univalent groupoids are sets, a discrete fibration over
+$\cB$ is an alternate way of encoding a presheaf over $\cB$, i.e., a functor $\cB\op\to\Sets$.
-$\cB\op\to\Sets$.
 Here, we identify a purely fibrational property that picks out the discrete fibrations among the displayed categories, without talking about the fibres directly.

-[fibres]: Cat.Displayed.Fibre.html

 A discrete fibration is a displayed category such that each type of displayed objects is a set, and such that, for each right corner